• Skip to primary navigation

 Feta cheese contains a lot of character.
 It is crumbly in texture but also quite salty.

-This makes it a great addition to different types of salads and appetizers.
+This makes it a good addition to different types of salads and appetizers.

 It also melts very easily, which is a great substitute for cheese curds in baked goods such as quiches and pasta dishes.